felixmatt/shyft/README.md

 AUTHORS
 =======

-SHyFT is developed by Statkraft, and the two main initial authors to the C++ core were Sigbjørn Helset <Sigbjorn.Helset@statkraft.com> and Ola Skavhaug <ola@xal.no>.
+Shyft is developed by Statkraft, and the two main initial authors to the C++ core were Sigbjørn Helset <Sigbjorn.Helset@statkraft.com> and Ola Skavhaug <ola@xal.no>.